Wedge Plantation: History

 The house was built by a rice planter William Lucas around 1826.
 Lucas was a son of Jonathan Lucas, who invented a rice-pounding mill.
 It remained in the Lucas family for the next hundred years.
 It was a working rice plantation up to about 1914.

 In 1929, Mr. and Mrs. Elbridge Chadwick acquired the plantation and restored the house with the assistance of architect Albert Simons.
 In 1948, Mr. and Mrs. Charles H. Woodward purchased it for a winter home.

-Dr. and Mrs. Richard B. Dominick owned the Wedge Plantation from 1966 to 1976.
+Dr. Richard B. Dominick and Mrs. Tatiana Dominick owned the Wedge Plantation from 1966 to 1976.
 During the ten-years of his life there, Dominick collected over 25,000 moths and 1,000 butterflies on the plantation.
 The Richard B. Dominick Moth and Butterfly Collection resides at the University of South Carolina's McKissick Museum in Columbia, South Carolina.
 Richard Dominick established the Wedge Entomological Research Foundation for the publication of the Moths of North America North of Mexico.
 Richard Dominick died at The Wedge in May, 1976.
 His estate owned the property for another six years.